chknd1nner/PrivateFork/docs/prd/epic-1-core-private-fork-utility.md

 # **Epic 1 Core Private Fork Utility**

 The goal of this epic is to deliver the complete MVP.
-This includes the foundational project setup, the user interface for both the main action and settings, secure credential handling, and the core automation logic accessible from both the GUI and a command-line interface.
+This includes the foundational project setup, the user interface for both the main action and settings, secure credential handling, and the core automation logic accessible from the GUI.
+CLI operation will be implemented in a future epic alongside OAuth integration.

 ## **Story 1.1 Project Foundation and Setup**